Learn what we are all about.

 Commitment to the creative community

-Around 75% of WeTransfer users identify as creatives, either professional or recreational, and it’s this global community the company exists to support.
+The majority of WeTransfer's users work as creatives, and it’s this global community the company exists to support.

 WeTransfer believes creativity is the driving force behind humankind, and since the beginning it’s donated up to 30% of advertising real estate to raise awareness for artists, creative work, and the world’s most pressing issues.
-This amounts to more than $300 million to date and has led to partnerships with artists and organizations like Björk, FKA twigs, Ryan McGinley, Solange, the Nelson Mandela Foundation, and the UN Development Program.
+This has led to partnerships with artists and organizations like Björk, FKA twigs, Ryan McGinley, Solange, the Nelson Mandela Foundation, and the UN Development Program.

 In 2016, WeTransfer helped launch the world’s first free Masters of the Arts in design thinking with the University of the Underground, as well as Worldwide FM, a global radio station run by legendary BBC broadcaster Gilles Peterson.